rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 ### LLDB

-We have our own fork of LLDB - [https://github.com/rust-lang/lldb]

 Fork of LLVM project - [https://github.com/rust-lang/llvm-project]

 LLDB currently only works on macOS because of a dependency issue.
 This issue was easier to